This article was reviewed by Melissa Capurro, a physical therapist in the Tampa Bay area.

 Osteoarthritis: Common and Painful

 The damage doesn’t stop there, either.
 Osteoarthritis negatively affects the entire joint.
 As your bones rub together, it damages the delicate tissues that hold the joint together.
 The result is inflammation of the joint lining.
-When this happens in your upper spinal column (the cervical spine), it causes neck pain.
+When this happens in your upper spinal column (the cervical spine), it may cause neck pain.

 The reason that osteoarthritis is such a common form of neck pain is that it has a variety of causes.
 People can develop this painful condition from any of the following causes: